 How To Use Bechamel Sauce

 - The easiest recipe to use bechamel in is probably a lasagna or other casserole dish.
-Once the sauce has been thickened and seasoned, use the white sauce alternating-ly with tomato sauce to layer your lasagna.
-It can also be used on it's own to create a 'white' lasagna without any tomato product.
+Once the sauce has been thickened and seasoned, use the white sauce alternately with tomato sauce to layer your lasagna.
+It can also be used on its own to create a 'white' lasagna without any tomato product.

 - Scalloped Potatoes can be made by slicing and cooking potatoes, then adding garlic powder, julienne onion, and Parmesan along with the bechamel sauce to a casserole dish before baking.